eXept Software AG Logo

 slots may change iff the garbage collector finds new garbage.

-o nilAllCorpsesAndDo: aBlock
+o keysAndValuesDo: aBlock

 o nonNilElementsDo: aBlock

-evaluate the argument, aBlock for each non-nil element
+evaluate the argument, aBlock for each non-nil element (treats evacuated values as nil)

 o validElementsDo: aBlock